-Here’s what I recommend if you want to write a thank you note that is authentic and specific.
+Here’s my advice and what I recommend if you want to write a thank you note that is authentic and specific.
 It’s not that hard, totally painless, and will be second nature to you once you get the hang of it.

 Distance yourself emotionally from the situation.
+You don’t need to send a thank you note immediately.
+You have some time.
 If you are thinking about it or obsessing, stop!
 Get it out of your mind for awhile.
 If you keep talking about this horrible experience, quit it.
 Just let it be and breathe.
 And, let me be clear, I am not in any way referring to situations of harassment.

 Look at the positive